natebarksdale/natebarksdale.github.io/src/content/blog/2022-03-08-religious-but-not-spiritual.md

 coordinates: [34.1826, -118.4396]
 ---

-For the John Templeton Foundation, I wrote about the intriguing intersection of religious identity and personal spirituality.
+For the John Templeton Foundation, I wrote about the intersection of religious identity and personal spirituality.

 > The shot opens the interior of a suburban home: a framed picture of the elephant-headed Lord Ganesh.
 The camera pans down to a small altar with images of other deities (Lakshmi, Shiva, Hanuman) and ceremonial objects.
 A teenager’s voice intones: “Hey Gods, it’s Devi Vishwakumar, your favorite Hindu girl in the San Fernando Valley.
 What’s a-poppin?”
 >